gayeon97/APS-Homework01_Add_Version1/FibNum_Version2_README.md

 ###### Student: Gayeon Park

 ***
-IIn mathematics Fibonacci numbers are the the sequence of numbers such that each value is the sum of the two preceding values starting with the first two values.
+In mathematics Fibonacci numbers are the the sequence of numbers such that each value is the sum of the two preceding values starting with the first two values.

 fib1 = 0